 - Great source of protein and calcium

-Hints and Tips to make the best Grandma’s Secret Bread Pudding Recipe:
+Hints and Tips to make the best Bread Pudding:

 - I always say this, but the best results start with quality ingredients, so use the best you can afford.
 Use organic if possible.